scastria/terraform-provider-bitbucket/docs/resources/pipelines_config.md

 ## Attribute Reference
 * `id` - **(String)** The UUID of the repository.
 ## Import
-Repository pipelines configs can be imported using a proper value of `id` as described above
+Pipeline configs can be imported using a proper value of `id` as described above